Mark Schmitt. Spectres of Pessimism: A Cultural Logic of the Worst. Habilitation thesis.

-To encourage and acknowledge young researchers’ work in the field of British Cultural Studies, the German Association for the Study of British Cultures endows a prize worth up to EUR 1000 for the best new monograph (PhD theses, Habilitationsschriften, second book).
+To encourage and acknowledge early-career researchers’ work in British Cultural Studies, the German Association for the Study of British Cultures awards a biennial prize worth up to 1,000 euros for the best new monograph (either PhD theses, habilitation theses, or second books) in the field.

 Victoria Allen.
 Industrial Memory in North(east)ernness: A PopCultural Portfolio.
 PhD thesis.